 Implications of the Power Law in Altmetrics

 Of the above two aspects (i.e., influence of the author(s) and discussion of populist/trending themes) that influence the preferential attachment, the influence of authors in social media platforms can have the following implications.
 High skewness in reputation or altmetric recognition is a major characteristic, as in the case of citations.
 This means, that a greater majority or major fraction of published works might struggle to receive substantial attention in social media platforms from the scientific community and therefore might be having a minor fraction of the altmetric scores.
 While the building up of citation scores depend on so many factors including the peer review process, the accumulation of altmetric scores from the social media attention of articles seems to be more dependent on the diffusion of information in social networks.
 Therefore, publications from authors who enjoy central or information regulatory positions in such platforms can be expected to have a natural advantage in terms of visibility and hence more chance for them to gain more attention/recognition.
 This can happen in two ways.
 Owing to their influence or reach, their active interventions in popularisation of their own works or works that can give mileage to their works can gain more visibility that eventually be reflected as early impact captured at altmetric platforms.
-The second way by the activity of relatively less influential, but large number of other people who tend to follow the influential people or their activities.
+Secondly, by the activity of relatively less influential, but large number of other people who tend to follow the influential people or their activities.
 Thus, the quantity and strength of their direct and indirect connections in the form of friends, followers, etc., (including those authors who themselves are in regulatory positions) can attribute to the regulatory power of an author.
 Thus, altmetric platforms can have publications from at least four major classes of scientists:

 LSR-LSMR: Scientists with low scientific reputation (LSR) and low social media reputation (LSMR)